 While the Patient Experience Manager will know your name, all your feedback will be strictly confidential.
 Your anonymous feedback will be analysed and circulated to relevant staff members and teams, who will consider any future changes to service or Trust policy.
 Your feedback will help the hospital to view services through the eyes of the people we care for.
 Taking part in our Mystery Patient Programme will not affect your treatment or care.

-All patients are welcome to take part, whether they are coming to Chesterfield Royal as an outpatient, inpatient or daycase.
+All patients are welcome to take part, whether they are coming to Chesterfield Royal as an outpatient, inpatient or daycase; you may also want to tell us about your experience in the Emergency Department, Maternity or GP services.
 Carers, parents or relatives are also welcome to contribute.
 Mystery patients must be aged 18 or over, using Chesterfield Royal Hospital NHS Foundation Trust services currently, or expecting to in the near future.

 Focus Groups are usually one-off meetings, where we might talk to you about our plans for service improvement or any issues affecting patient experience.
-There are usually around six to eight members of the public at a focus group (sometimes there might be more or less), with one or two staff and a facilitator.
-The facilitator will help to guide the meeting and make sure that everyone is comfortable.
+There are usually up to 10 people at a focus group (sometimes there might be more or less), this may include patients, public and staff.
+A facilitator will help to guide the meeting and make sure that everyone is comfortable.

-Our staff will talk to you about their plans or any issues that patient feedback has told us about; they will then ask you what your thoughts, feelings and ideas are.
+Members of the group will talk about any plans or topics highlighted by patient feedback; we will explore everyone's thoughts, feelings and ideas to help the Trust improve.
 It really helps us to think about our work from a patient/public point of view.
 By talking to us at a focus group, you can help us to:

 You would be asked to join our staff and other patients or members of the public to discuss a specific topic.
 The focus group would last no more than two hours.